-How to take a bike on the TGV
+Exploring France on two wheels: How to take your bike on TGV trains

 If you are looking to take your bike on the TGV then read on.
 This article explains the different options available to you and what you need to be aware of.